6b-Introduction to a solved problem for compound interest

 Option-2 for the solved problem for compound interest.

-This is the second option, how to find the value of the present value P0 to get $10,000 after 5 years, with an interest of 7 % compounded yearly?
+This is the second option: how to find the present value P0 to get $10,000 after 5 years at an interest rate of 7% compounded yearly?

 The solution of the problem for option b.